3.0 Prohibited Conduct (General Misconduct)

 Any student found to have committed the following acts is subject to disciplinary sanction(s), condition(s), and/or restriction(s).
 The standard of proof is preponderance of the evidence.
 Misconduct or prohibited behavior includes, but is not limited to:

-3.1.2 Action(s) that endanger the health, safety or well-being of another person or group.
+3.1.2 Action(s) that endanger the health, safety or well-being of another person or group, including child abuse or neglect of a child.

 3.1.3 Action(s) that is likely to endanger one’s own health or safety.